Guidelines

-To support control and eradication programs, an appropriate diagnosis should involve the use of virus and antibody detection tests.
-As highlighted by EFSA Expert opinion (EFSA Journal 2021; 19 (1):6402) the PCR test in blood or organs (spleen, lymph nodes, tonsil, kidney, bone marrow) samples is the recommended technique for early detection of the virus.
-PCR test is the only test to be used for authorized movements from restricted zones as referred in the EU 2021/605 of 7 April 2021 laying down special control measures for African swine fever.
+To support control and eradication programmes, appropriate diagnosis should involve the use of virus and antibody detection tests.
+As highlighted in the EFSA Expert opinion (EFSA Journal 2021; 19 (1):6402), PCR testing of blood or organ samples (spleen, lymph nodes, tonsils, kidney, bone marrow) is the recommended technique for early detection of the virus.
+The PCR test is the only test to be used for authorized movements from restricted zones as referred in commision implementing regulation (EU) 2023/594 of 16 March 2023, laying down special disease control measures for African Swine Fever.

 Techniques and sampling collection